progress/Spark-Toolkit-Demos/oe122/DynSports/PASOEContent/WEB-INF/adapters/web/README.txt

 For ROOT WebApp, ROOT.handlers should be placed inside the "ROOT" folder with no service name in the handlers file.

-Here is an example of a handlers file
+Here is an example of a handlers file (version 2.0 is preferred long-term):

 {
   "version": "2.0",